elixir-europe/rdmkit/pages/your_domain/bioimaging_data.md

 Two distinct types of resources should be considered:
  - Data archives ("storage") as a long-lasting storage for data and metadata and making those data easily accessible to the community.
- - Added-values archives: store enhanced curated data, typically aiming at a scientific community,
+ - Added-values archives: store enhanced curated data, typically aiming at a scientific community.

 ### Considerations